shashwat46/HostelBuddyiOSApp/README.md

 4. Submit a pull request.

 ## Future Scope
-- **Mobile App Integration**: Expand accessibility by creating a mobile version.
 - **Advanced Analytics**: Use machine learning for predictive analytics.
-- **Feedback System**: Allow users to provide feedback on complaint resolutions.
 - **Multi-language Support**: Cater to a broader audience with language options.
+- **Cross-platform Compatibility**: Expand accessibility by developing an Android version.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.